How can we use the law to ensure governments deliver climate justice?

 This conference will provide a forum for legal advocacy and activism, bringing together community groups, lawyers, NGOs, and policymakers to share insights, strengthen networks, and help drive meaningful change.

-This conference is presented in partnership with King’s College London Legal Clinic and Centre for Climate Law and Governance and Landmark Chambers.
+Presented in partnership with King’s Legal Clinic, the Centre for Climate Law and Governance, the Administrative Fairness Lab and Landmark Chambers.

 This page is to book for the online only version of the event, which has slightly reduced programme.
 To book for the in-person version please visit this page.